JacksonBurns/fastprop/README.md

   <img alt="PyPI - License" src="https://img.shields.io/github/license/JacksonBurns/fastprop">
 </p>

+# Announcement - Open Beta!
+`fastprop` is currently in the version 1 open beta!
+Please try `fastprop` on your datasets and let us know what you think.
+Feature requests and bug reports are **very** appreciated!

 # Installing `fastprop`
 `fastprop` supports Mac, Windows, and Linux on Python versions 3.8 to 3.11 (except 3.11 on Windows).
 As dependencies gradually begin to support Python 3.12 it will be added.